I was provided press passes to the Bazodee movie premiere in exchange for my honest opinion.

 A state of confusion; a state of love

-Last week Soca lovers along with men and women within the film and Caribbean entertainment industry gathered at the Play Station Theater witnessing Caribbean history for Bazodee the movie premiere.
+Last week Soca lovers along with men and women within the film and Caribbean entertainment industry gathered at the Play Station Theater witnessing Caribbean history for the Bazodee movie premiere.
 Bazodee is a Bollywood-like Caribbean musical and the first movie released by Serafini Pictures and Machel Montano’s own Monk Pictures.
 As a first-generation Trinidadian-American, it was exciting to see people “like me” on the big screen.
-If you haven’t heard about this film, here are my five reasons everyone should support Bazodee the movie.
+If you haven’t heard about this film, here are my five reasons everyone should support and watch Bazodee the movie.

 It’s a Cute Film

 Soca music (originally the SOul of CAlypso and according to Machel Montano, the SOund of the CAribbean) and a few Indian folk songs are played and sang throughout the film.
-The main character Lee (played by Machel) shows variety in his character’s musical style by playing the ukulele, African and Tassa drums.
-If you’re a soca fan, you will sing and whine to pretty much every tune.
+The main character Lee (played by Montano) shows variety in his character’s musical style by playing the ukulele, African and Tassa drums.
+If you’re a soca music fan, you will sing along (and wine) to pretty much every tune.

 It’s Caribbean Made

 Bazodee is not a Caribbean-like film featuring actors with bad accents saying “mon” after every sentence.
-It was written by Claie Ince, a Barbadian, filmed in Trinidad and Tobago.
+It was written by Claie Ince, a Barbadian, and filmed in Trinidad and Tobago.
 Filming and production of the movie provided work for locals to be extras and crew members bringing a source of income.

-Being totally biased here, but seeing one of my favorite Soca artists in a movie was all kinds of awesome.
+Being totally biased here, but Machel is one of my favorite Soca Artists.
+Seeing him on the big screen was all kinds of awesome.
 Machel has been performing since the age of 7 and is a global ambassador for Soca Music.
-For him to be cast as a lead in a Caribbean film is a huge accomplishment and a treat for fans to see.
+For the legend that he is to lead in a Caribbean film is a huge accomplishment and a treat for fans.

 More about Bazodee the Movie